Yes you who must leave everything that you

-The walk home is mercifully brief since his dad only lives blocks from the bar.
-He uses the old man’s key to let them in; Dad crumples into bed but, just before he passes out, he mutters “Don’t leave me.”
+The walk is mercifully brief since his dad only lives blocks from the bar.
+He uses the old man’s key to let them in; Dad crumples into bed but, just before he passes out, he mutters, “Don’t leave me.”

-John stands there looking at this helpless, unconscious, unknowable figure he’s spent so long trying to stop hating, then climbs in next to the old man and holds onto the only one he has as the deep blue dawn breaks.
+John stares at the helpless, unconscious, unknowable figure he’s spent so long trying to stop hating, then climbs in next to the old man, and holds onto the only one he has as the deep blue dawn breaks.

 Copyright (c) 2015 by Eric Peeper

 with how many people are around.”